Event calendar

 EVENT CALENDAR

 Here you will find a list of our events in addition to the current exhibition.
 Events for which we already have more information are linked to pages with more information.
+Free admission to all events, donations very welcome.

 When: